MOLOCH

-Click here for all things Fantasia 2022!
+Click here for more info on Fantasia 2022!

 The two diverging stories give us perspectives on each end of the spectrum of war.
 One glamorized for the media.
 The other portrays the suffering and survival tactics of everyday existence in the kibbutz.